What Is Your Website Conversion? [Examples]

 What do your website visitors do when they come to your website?
-What do you do when, after clicking on your link from Google, they get to your site and stop?
+What happens when, after clicking on your link from Google, they get to your site and stop?
+What then?

 If Google is the person outside your website showing people to your door, then conversion marketing is the salesperson inside your site, ensuring that more visitors buy things.

-Your definition of conversion depends on your website goals.
-If you own an e-commerce website, sales would be a specific goal, but, running a service industry, a blog, or an informational website with advertising, you might be interested in:
+Your definition of conversion depends on your business goals and your website goals.
+If you own an e-commerce website, purchases and sales would be a specific goal, but, running a service industry, a blog, or an B2B website with advertising, you might be consider these as key performance indicators:

 - increased traffic